kylephillips/favorites/readme.txt

 == Changelog ==

 = 2.0.1 =
 * Javascript callback functions have been deprecated in place of events.
-Deprecated functions will be removed in version 2.0.
+Deprecated functions will be removed in a later version.
 Please see the plugin documentation on using the new events
 * App namespace renamed to "Favorites".
 Important: any developers extending the plugin core should update any references in PHP namespaces to \Favorites\
 * Plugin text domain updated to "favorites" to follow WordPress requirements
 * AJAX actions renamed to remove "simple" prefix